 Our estate planning and administration lawyers in Telford, PA are prepared to draft all of the valuable estate planning documents you may need, including:

 Get Advice From An Experienced Estate Planning Attorney.
 All You Have To Do Is Call 215-822-7575 To Receive Your Free Case Evaluation.

 More complex planning structures that may be useful for you include:

 - Charitable remainder trusts.
 Charitable remainder trusts (CRTs) allow you to give assets to charity while allowing your loved ones to enjoy the income produced by those assets currently.
 In the wake of the new federal estate tax changes, naming a CRT as beneficiary of your IRA or 401(k) may produce even greater future tax benefits.

 - Life insurance trusts.
 Funding an irrevocable trust with life insurance can provide tax-preferred benefits to your heirs while also removing the value of the life insurance from your federal taxable estate.
 Because the funds are payable to the trust, the strategy can also provide valuable creditor protection for your heirs.

 - Grantor retained annuity trusts.
 Grantor retained annuity trusts (or GRATs) provide a tax-preferred means of transferring assets to your heirs beginning during life.
 The GRAT pays you a percentage as an annuity payment each year and the assets in the GRAT pass to your heirs (with either low or no gift tax liability).

 Many potential clients think they do not need an estate planning and administration lawyer because they have smaller estates or want to leave everything to a surviving spouse.
-In reality, everyone can benefit from seeking out the advice of a qualified estate planning lawyer even if your needs are modest.
+In reality, everyone can benefit from seeking out the advice of a qualified estate planning lawyer in Telford even if your needs are modest.
 Key reasons to retain an experienced estate planning and administration lawyer include:

 - Preventing conflict among your heirs after your death,